hellmage/pacte/README.md

 [![Build Status](https://travis-ci.org/luyun-aa/pacte.svg?branch=master)](https://travis-ci.org/luyun-aa/pacte)

-This is an AppAnnie implementation of [Pact](pact.io).
+This is an App Annie implementation of [Pact](pact.io).
 For now, we have only implemented pact specification version 1.

 `pacte` is a consumer driven contract testing library that allows mocking of responses in the consumer codebase, and verification of the interaction in the provider codebase.

 `pacte` is based on [requests](https://github.com/kennethreitz/requests),